QQ3646/eng_coursework25/slides.md

 <img v-click="3" src="/pics/singleton.svg" class="centerrr"/>

-<v-click at="4"> Такой подход можно использовать только с лямбда-функциями без замыканий. Но как оптимизировать другие случаи? </v-click>
+<v-click at="4"> This approach can only be used with lambda functions without closures.
+But how to optimize other cases? </v-click>

 <SlideCurrentNo class="absolute right-40px bottom-30px"/>